 The Dental Science Behind Both Treatments

+To understand why different treatments are recommended in different situations, it helps to know a little about tooth anatomy.
 Each tooth is made up of several layers.
-The outermost layer is enamel, the hardest substance in the human body.
-Beneath the enamel lies dentine, a slightly softer layer.
+The outermost layer is enamel, which is the hardest substance in the human body and serves as the tooth's primary protective shield.
+Beneath the enamel lies dentine, a slightly softer layer that makes up the bulk of the tooth's structure.
 At the centre of the tooth is the pulp, which contains nerves and blood vessels.

-When damage is confined to the enamel or only superficially affects the dentine, composite bonding can often provide an effective repair.
-However, when damage is more extensive, a dental crown may be more appropriate.
+When damage is confined to the enamel or only superficially affects the dentine — such as with a minor chip or surface crack — composite bonding can often provide an effective repair.
+The resin bonds directly to the tooth surface, restoring its appearance and providing a degree of protection.

 Real Patient Result: Emergency White Filling